benofben/the_intelligent_property_investor/chapters/01 - 5203 Pershing.md

 After years of living in questionable places with terrible, failing or absent appliances and nonfunctional heating and cooling, Dallas was paradise.
 I toured numerous high-end mid-rise apartment buildings that I could easily afford and ending up selecting a one bedroom at The Ashton in Uptown.
 The bathroom was bigger than my studio in London.

 In Dallas I learned the phrase credit card millionaire.
 That's a person who lives like a millionaire off of ever increasing credit card debt.
 The lease at The Ashton seems designed for credit card millionaires.
 Rent was $2750/month but the lease included the first two months free.
-Doing the math that works out to (10*2750)/12 = $2291.67/month.
+The math works out to:

+    (10*2750)/12 = $2291.67/month.

 This was less than I'd been paying in London for a much nicer place.
 It even had a dishwasher, something I hadn't had in years.

 ![Ashton](../images/01/Ashton.jpg)